Pandora: Documentation en: Services

 - 1 x Weblogic Server in CRITICAL x 2 = 2

-Total, 4.4 now it is > 4 and the service goes into WARNING status, the service has gone into a degraded status.
-It continues to work, and may not require immediate technical action, but it is clear that there has been a problem with your infrastructure.
+The total is 4.4, now it is > 4 and the service goes into WARNING status, the service has gone into a degraded status.
+It continues to work, and it may not require immediate technical action, but it is clear that there has been a problem with your infrastructure.

 2 x 0 (routers in OK) + 2 x 0 (switches in OK) + 18 x 0 (apache OK) + 2 x 1.2 (apache CRIT) + 3 x 0 (weblogic OK) + 1 x 2 (weblogic CRIT) + 1 x 0 (mysql OK) Total: 4.4 --> The service will be in WARNING